- What information must we provide when we collect personal data from individuals?

 - What information must we provide when we obtain personal data from another source?

-The GDPR specifies what you need to tell individuals when you collect personal data from them.
+The UK GDPR specifies what you need to tell individuals when you collect personal data from them.
 There are some types of information that you must always provide, while the provision of other types of information depends on the particular circumstances of your organisation, and how and why you use people’s personal data.
 The table below explains what information you need to provide, what to tell people, and when it is required.

 |What information do we need to provide?||What should we tell people?||When is this required?|